drug-design/course/docs/chapters/molecular-similarity.md

 ### Clustering of Molecules

-Clustering is a procedure in which objects (molecules) are divided into groups.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/clustering-molecules-77546714'><i class='fa fa-play' aria-hidden='true'></i></button>Clustering is a procedure in which objects (molecules) are divided into groups.
 Based on the calculation of distance coefficients each compound is associated with a cluster.
 Clustering can be used in similarity and dissimilarity analysis, and is useful in many applications such as data mining, subset selection in library design etc...
 *[nce]: New Chemical Entity: a compound not previously described.